JKNAUG/SignalingServer/README.txt

 # How to deploy
+For local deployment and running of the signaling server application, follow these steps:
 1. Download and install Node.js (https://nodejs.org/en/).
 2. Open a command line in the server project root folder.
 3. Write "npm i" in the command line and press enter.